Bad-Gandalf/milestone3-riddle-quiz/README.md

 the site was rendering, over and over again until I was getting the results I wanted.

 #### Test Suite
-Once I was happy with the site I used unittest to do fully automated tests of the quiz app.
+Once I was happy with the site I used unittests to do fully automated tests of the quiz app.
 I simulated a user logging on, and then going through each of the questions eventually leading to the leaderboard.
 I also made sure to do a few runs, including incorrect answers and question skips.
 I made sure to test for the correct responses whther they were based on final score or incorrect answers.
 These can be found in test_app.py.
 All routes were tested including the routes specifically for javascript.
 I also used Postman to check that I recieving the correct HTML when sending information to routes.

 ### Manual testing
 #### Preventing Cheating
-During my development I tired to break the game as often as possible, this seemed to be most easy by pressing the back button.
+During my development I tried to break the game as often as possible, this seemed to be most easy by pressing the back button.
 I had originally designed the app to have a specific url for each question and users could simply visit these urls and answer the questions again.
 I removed this possibility by using
 "sessions".
 This would allow for tracking a users progress and ensuring they could not go backwards or forwards or potentially answer any question they were not supposed to.